 Merritt Island National Wildlife Refuge

-Titusville, FL 32782 | (321) 268-2655
+- Visitors Center: 1987 Scrub Jay Way #32782, Titusville, FL 32782 | (321) 268-2655

-Silver Glen Springs
+Silver Glen Springs Recreation Area

-5301 North Hwy.
+- 5301 North Hwy.
 19; Ft.
 McCoy | (352) 236-0288

-About an hour and a half away, situated within Ocala National Forest, the teal water of Silver Springs is a vibrant contrast to its surroundings.
+About an hour and a half away, situated within Ocala National Forest, the teal water of Silver Glen Springs is a vibrant contrast to its surroundings.
 This natural swimming pool also has manatees.

 Captain your own date night excursion alongside your favorite mate by renting a boat from The Castaways on the River.
+Boats do pose a danger to manatees though so, ideally, renting a kayak or paddleboard is better for all.
+Boaters should read “A boater’s guide to living with Florida Manatees.”

 Tampa Electric Company Manatee Viewing Center

-6990 Dickman Rd., Apollo Beach | (813) 228-4289
+- 6990 Dickman Rd., Apollo Beach | (813) 228-4289

 I know, I know… you’re questioning if an electric company located an hour and a half away is really a date night spot.
 Oddly enough, it is.

-For more than 30 years, manatees have flocked to the warm waters outside of this station and, so, an official viewing center opened.
-After manatee spotting, stroll the beautiful garden hand-in-hand with your date.
+For more than 30 years, manatees have flocked to the warm waters outside of this station, so an official viewing center opened.
+This locale has even been recognized by USAToday 10 Best.

-READ MORE: See Manatees in the Wild at TECO Manatee Viewing Center at TampaBayDateNightGuide.com
+READ MORE: See Manatees in the Wild at TECO Manatee Viewing Center at tampabaydatenightguide.com

 More Places to See Manatees in Orlando